v1.0.0

 Input Description Default

-strict Treat warnings as errors. false
+strict Treat warnings as errors ("true" / "false") "false"

 config Path to .arklint.yml.
 Auto-discovered if omitted. (auto)

-working-directory Directory to run arklint in. .
+working-directory Directory to run arklint in, for monorepos .

 Language Support #